 c) Statement of intent

 In this letter to the Admissions Committee, please describe your interest in architecture and in the program at Dalhousie.
-The letter may also mention your aspirations, interests, travel, activities, etc. Please include your résumé, too.
+The statement may also mention your aspirations, interests, travel, activities, etc.

 At least one letter should be from an academic instructor, preferably at university level.
-A referee may submit a Word form (tinyurl.com/h6y8a7q), a PDF form (tinyurl.com/gpzv962), or a letter.
-It may be submitted by mail to the School of Architecture, by fax to 902-423-6672, or as an e-mail attachment to firstname.lastname@example.org.
+A referee may submit a PDF form (tinyurl.com/dal-arch-reference) or a letter saved as a PDF.
 To be valid, it must be signed by the referee.
+Your referees should submit their reference directly to the Architecture office (email@example.com).
+Please ask them to name their file with your surname, reference, and their surname; e.g.,

 Because the BEDS program typically leads to the MArch program, the BEDS English requirement is the same as for graduate admission.
 If your first language is not English, an official test result must be submitted.
-The requirement is IELTS 7.0 or TOEFL 92 iBT.
-From Dalhousie's College of Continuing Education, an EAP Level 2 test with a grade of A– or higher is also acceptable.
+The typical requirement is IELTS 7.0 or TOEFL 92 iBT; other tests are also acceptable.
+A lower score, followed by university courses, is not sufficient.
+Completion of Dalhousie's English Language Studies Department EAP Level 2 course with a grade of A– or higher is also acceptable.
+A Duolingo test is not acceptable.
 If you have completed a degree at an English-language university, this requirement may be waived.
+For Canadian students whose first language is French, an English test is not required for undergraduate admission.

 Confirming that Items have been Received